 NWEA data will be collected three times a year, and growth will be tracked and compared by the time of year collected, as well as annually.
-Data will be aggregated by cohort as well, which will allow for tracking of individual student growth and overall growth as students progress through grade levels.
+Data will be aggregated by cohort as well, which will allow for tracking of individual student growth and overall growth as students' progress through grade levels.

-(3) In addition to mandatory state testing, identify the primary interim academic assessments the school will use to assess student-learning needs and ensure progress towards SPCSA and state proficiency targets and describe how they will be used.

-(a) How will you support teachers in developing embedded assessments and checks for understanding in order to ensure that instruction meets student needs?

-(b) Explain how you will know that your proposed interim assessments are valid and reliable indicators of progress.
+- (3) In addition to mandatory state testing, identify the primary interim academic assessments the school will use to assess student-learning needs and ensure progress towards SPCSA and state proficiency targets and describe how they will be used. - (a) How will you support teachers in developing embedded assessments and checks for understanding in order to ensure that instruction meets student needs? - (b) Explain how you will know that your proposed interim assessments are valid and reliable indicators of progress.
 Explain how these interim assessments align with the school's curriculum, performance goals for the school and the SPCSA, and state standards.

-(c) Describe the corrective actions the school will take if it falls short of student academic achievement expectations or goals at the school-wide and classroom level.
-Explain what would trigger such corrective actions and who would be responsible for implementing them.

-(d) Articulate how interim assessments will be used to inform instruction.
-How will teachers and school leaders be trained in their use?

-(e) Regardless of grade levels served, new charter schools will not receive an NSPF or CSPF rating until after the completion of their first full year.
+- (c) Describe the corrective actions the school will take if it falls short of student academic achievement expectations or goals at the school-wide and classroom level.
+Explain what would trigger such corrective actions and who would be responsible for implementing them. - (d) Articulate how interim assessments will be used to inform instruction.
+How will teachers and school leaders be trained in their use? - (e) Regardless of grade levels served, new charter schools will not receive an NSPF or CSPF rating until after the completion of their first full year.
 Therefore, in the table below, identify specific interim performance goals and assessments that you will use to confirm that the school is on-track to meet ambitious academic goals throughout the school's first year with students.
 You may add or delete rows as needed.

 Goal Assessment Quarter 1 Quarter 2 Quarter 3 Quarter 4 Students will increase BL points by 2 annually according to Accelerated Reader.
 Star assessments- Accelerated Reader Students will increase an average of 0.2 BL points/month regularly throughout the school year.
+Students will increase an average of 0.2 BL points/month regularly throughout the school year.
+Students will increase an average of 0.2 BL points/month regularly throughout the school year.
+Students will increase an average of 0.2 BL points/month regularly throughout the school year.
 Students with disabilities will increase an average of 1.0 BL points/year as assessed by Accelerated Reader.
 Star assessments- Accelerated Reader Students with disabilities will increase an average of 0.1 BL points/month regularly throughout the school year.
+Students with disabilities will increase an average of 0.1 BL points/month regularly throughout the school year.
+Students with disabilities will increase an average of 0.1 BL points/month regularly throughout the school year.
+Students with disabilities will increase an average of 0.1 BL points/month regularly throughout the school year.
 Students will increase progress towards proficiency or above on the NWEA so that by the end of the school year, at least 65% will have scored at or above average.
-NWEA benchmarks assessments Beginning benchmark score will be established At least 80% of students will increase their progress towards standard proficiency Progress will be reviewed to determine additional needed resources Third NWEA benchmark will be administered to determine the percent of students at or above standard proficiency Students will increase BL points by 2 annually according to Accelerated Math.
-Star assessments- Accelerated Math Students will increase an average of 0.2 BL points/month regularly throughout the school year.
+NWEA benchmarks assessments Beginning benchmark score will be established At least 80% of students will increase their progress towards standard proficiency Progress will be reviewed to determine additional needed resources Third NWEA benchmark will be administered to determine the percent of students at or above standard proficiency